yuvalmGS/gigaspaces-wiki-jekyll/xap97/programmatically-managing-the-security-directory.markdown

 layout: post
 title:  Directory Management
 categories: XAP97
-parent: security-basics.html
+parent: security-overview.html
-weight: 400
+weight: 140
 ---

-{% summary %}User and Role directory API{% endsummary %}
+{% summary %}{% endsummary %}

-# Overview

 The directory provides the means for managing users and roles.
 User and role information stored in a persistent storage need to be accessed for authentication purposes and for management (adding/modifying,associating, etc.).